-The amendments to be made by the Bill will -
+The amendments to be made by the Bill will

-- (i) include in the Administrative Appeals Tribunal Act 1975 a requirement that persons affected by reviewable decisions be notified in writing of the decisions and of their rights of review.
-However in respect of decisions by the Australian Securities Commission or its delegates under the Corporations Law, it will defer the operation of that provision for 6 months to enable consideration to be given to exemption for any particular decisions under the Corporations Law. - (ii) amend the Freedom of Information Act 1982 so as to: - provide that the corporate bodies established under the legislation listed in the new Part III of Schedule 2 are exempt from the operation of the Act in relation to documents on the competitive commercial activities of those bodies - exempt from access under the Act documents which are open to public access in a State or Territory land titles register subject to a fee or charge - add a requirement that a Minister who lays before each House of the Parliament a notice relating to his or her refusal to revoke a conclusive certificate after an adverse AAT finding, shall read the notice to the House in which he or she sits
+- (i) include in the Administrative Appeals Tribunal Act 1975 a requirement that persons affected by reviewable decisions be notified in writing of the decisions and of their rights of review - (ii) amend the Freedom of Information Act 1982 so as to provide that the corporate bodies established under the legislation listed in the new Part III of Schedule 2 are exempt from the operation of the Act in relation to documents on the competitive commercial activities of those bodies - exempt from access under the Act documents which are open to public access in a State or Territory land titles register subject to a fee or charge - add a requirement that a Minister who lays before each House of the Parliament a notice relating to his or her refusal to revoke a conclusive certificate after an adverse AAT finding, shall read the notice to the House in which he or she sits - omit bodies which have been abolished from the fist of agencies exempt from the Act - omit from the list of agencies exempt from the Act in respect of particular documents primary

-- omit bodies which have been abolished from the list of agencies exempt from the Act - omit from the list of agencies exempt from the Act in respect of particular documents primary industry bodies which are now covered by Part III and bodies which have been abolished - insert in Schedule 2 Part II additional bodies which will be exempt in relation to documents in respect of their competitive commercial activities - list in the new Part III of Schedule 2 legislation establishing corporate bodies which will be exempt from the operation of the Act for documents on their competitive commercial activities - (iii) amend the Judiciary Act 1903 so as to: - allow the Attorney-General of the Australian Capital Territory to seek, as of right, removal of a cause involving a constitutional issue to the High Court - ensure that all lawyers in the Attorney-General's Department who carry out work of a legal professional nature, and not just those performing work for the clients of the Australian Government Solicitor, have a clear statutory right to practice as a barrister, solicitor or barrister and solicitor in a federal court or a court of a State or Territory - ensure that lawyers in the Attorney-General's Department who carry out work of a legal professional nature have professional duties and obligations, and - confirm the entitlement of the Department to charge its clients (where appropriate) for services, including counsel services, and for such clients as successful parties in litigation to recover those costs
+- industry bodies which are now covered by Part III and bodies which have been abolished - . insert in Schedule 2 Part II additional bodies which will be exempt in relation to documents in respect of their competitive commercial activities - . list in the new Part III of Schedule 2 legislation establishing corporate bodies which will be exempt from the operation of the Act for documents on their competitive commercial activities

+(iii) amend the Judiciary Act 1903 so as to

+- . allow the Attorney-General of the Australian Capital Territory to seek, as of right, removal of a cause involving a constitutional issue to the High Court - General's Department with a clear statutory right to practice as a barrister, solicitor or barrister and solicitor in a federal court or a court of a State or Territory, and confirm the entitlement of the Department to charge its clients (where appropriate) for services, including counsel services, and for such clients as successful parties in litigation to recover those costs - (iv) amend the Jurisdiction of Courts (Cross-Vesting) Act 1987 so as to - add to the definition of "special federal matter" proceedings under the Family Law Act 1975 for consent to step-parent adoption proceedings - ensure that proceedings involving a special federal matter are only heard by State and Territory Supreme Courts in exceptional circumstances